Mark Winegardner: Writing career

-He graduated Phi Beta Kappa and magna cum laude from Miami University and went on to receive a master of fine arts degree in fiction writing from George Mason University.
+He graduated Phi Beta Kappa and magna cum laude from Miami University and went on to receive a Master of Fine Arts degree in fiction writing from George Mason University.
 He published his first book at age 26, while still in graduate school.
 He has taught at Miami, George Mason, George Washington University.
-He joined the faculty John Carroll University in 1989, where he is currently the Burroway Professor of English.
-He was formerly the Director of the Creative Writing Program at Florida State University in Tallahassee, Florida.
+He joined the faculty at John Carroll University in 1989, and later became the Burroway Professor of English at Florida State University, where he is currently the Associate Director of Graduate Studies.

 Winegardner published his debut work, an autobiographical travel book titled Elvis Presley Boulevard: From Sea to Shining Sea, Almost, in 1987.

 In 1990, Winegardner published the nonfiction book Prophet of the Sandlots, about the life of baseball scout Tony Lucadello.
 While writing the book, Winegardner convinced Lucadello to allow him to travel along with him as he scouted talent.
 The book was well received by critics at the time of its publication and in retrospective reviews, and has been called one of the greatest baseball books of all time.

 After the publication of Sandlots, Winegardner published Steve Fireovid's autobiography, The 26th Man: One Minor Leaguer's Pursuit of a Dream.

 Winegardner's debut novel The Veracruz Blues was published in 1996, and centred on five brother's attempt to create a Mexican baseball league that could rival the MLB.
 He published Crooked River Burning in 2001, to generally positive reviews.
 The book is set in midcentury Cleveland, Ohio and centers on the relationship between David Zielinsky, an engaged man from a union family, and affluent journalist Anne O'Connor.

 He published That's True of Everybody, his debut collection of short stories, in 2002.

 The Godfather series

 Winegardner was chosen by Random House to write a sequel to Mario Puzo's novels The Godfather and The Sicilian after the author's death in 1999.
 The book, titled The Godfather Returns, was published in 2004.
 It received mixed to positive reviews from critics, with Sarah Vowell of The New York Times calling it "a fine, swirling epic."
 Publishers Weekly described the book as a "phenomenally entertaining, psychologically rich saga."
 Philip Kerr called it "an offer you can refuse" in a more critical review for The Guardian.

-In 2006, Winegardner published a follow up titled The Godfather's Revenge.
+In 2006, Winegardner published a follow-up titled The Godfather's Revenge.
 The book received mixed reviews, with praise for its style but criticism for failing to innovate.